Sociology (SOC)

 For class offerings for a specific term, refer to the Schedule of Classes

 SOC 440.
-The Health Care System - CUE3 Units
+The Health Care System - CUE, WR3 Units

 Term Typically Offered: Occasionally Offered

-Prerequisite(s): SOC 201 and SOC 323; and 9 hours at the 300+ level in one social science; or consent of instructor.
+Prerequisite(s): SOC 201 and SOC 323; or 9 hours at the 300+ level in one social science; or permission of instructor.

 Course Attribute(s): CUE - This course fulfills the Culminating Undergraduate Experience (CUE) requirement for certain degree programs.
 CUE courses are advanced-level courses intended for majors with at least 90 earned credits/senior-level status.